dddappp/aptos-forms-demo/README.md

 * First, we use Form Builder to design a form.
 * Then, we can export the schema of this form.
-* We use a command line tool to convert the schema into a domain model, from which we can generate on-chain contract and off-chain service.
+* We use a command line tool to convert the schema into a DDDML domain model, from which we can generate on-chain contract and off-chain service.
 * In addition, we can use a tool to generate a form submission page from the schema.
 * Then end-users can fill out and submit the form.
 * We can view the submitted data via the off-chain service.

+> **Tip**
+>
+> About DDDML, here is an introductory article: ["Introducing DDDML: The Key to Low-Code Development for Decentralized Applications"](https://github.com/wubuku/Dapp-LCDP-Demo/blob/main/IntroducingDDDML.md).

 ## Prerequisites